qingwei91/rust-disruptor/readme.md

 Caveat is the current interface act on batch of data, ie. &Vec<T>, which is more efficient when copying in and out array but might not work as well for single element access pattern.

+# Next:

+1. Implement bench with different variations on size of message, no of message
+1. Implement chaining of processes
+2. Implement padding to avoid false sharing